Things change. People change. Habits change. Even hair removal has changed.

 - Use your epilator on a lower setting at the start, especially if you’re new to epilation.

 - Keep your skin taut.
-Doing so helps your hairs stand up while also making sure that you don’t pinch your skin.
+Doing so helps your hairs stand up while also making sure you don’t pinch your skin.

 - Keep the epilator at a 90-degree angle for best results.